-- Its balance is less than \$1,000 per unit (except for during the first five years when scheduled deposits would not yet have reached this level); or - A CNA required by the Fund shows that its existing balance, taking into account planned deposits, is inadequate to fully fund capital needs anticipated within the project's affordability period or loan term, whichever is longer.
+- Its balance is less than \$1,000 per unit or - A CNA required by the Fund shows that its existing balance, taking into account planned deposits, is inadequate to fully fund capital needs anticipated within the project's affordability period or loan term, whichever is longer.

 The Fund typically requires a project Owner to obtain a capital needs assessment prepared by an independent third-party architect, engineer, or other qualified firm approved by the Fund, every five (5) years.
-Alternatively, particularly for small projects such as those owned by CHDOs, the Fund may conduct a capital needs assessment using its own staff or contractors.
+Alternatively, particularly for small projects such as those owned by CHDOs, the Fund may obtain a capital needs assessment at the project owners expense.
 Projects with underfunded replacement reserves will be required to make increased deposits from operating revenue (prior to making any surplus cash distributions) or, at the Fund's option, by making lump-sum contributions to fully fund the reserve.